Dream Job Alert: NASA Will Pay You $19K To Stay In Bed For Two Months

-If lounging in bed for days on end sounds like your idea of a dream job, then brace yourself: NASA is paying people to stay in bed for 2 months straight.
+If lounging in bed for days on end sounds like your idea of a dream job, then brace yourself: NASA is paying people to stay in bed for two months straight.
 According to Forbes, NASA and the European Space Agency want 24 people – 12 men and 12 women – who are willing to stay in bed so they can study the impact on the human body.

 If you’re asking yourself, “what’s the catch,” as you might expect, there are some big ones.
 First of all, you need to speak German and be between the ages of 24 and 55.
 You’ll have to endure 15 days of “familiarization,” then 60 days of bed rest and then 14 days of rehab where you get ramped up back up for real life.